 In Bethlehem He was humbly born,

-Near sheep whose wooly coats be shorn;
+By sheep whose wooly coats are shorn;

 He was wrapped, this swaddled Lamb of God,

-His tiny toes, His feet unshod.
+His tiny toes and feet unshod.

-He was laid in a manger where animals fed,
+He was laid in a manger where animals fed

 Prefiguring the Eucharist yet to come!

-There He was laid on a humble bed,
+There laid upon a humble bed,

-And yet a King, the eternal from!
+Yet a King, the eternal from!

 A sign of nourishment, ours to take,